ansible/workshops/exercises/networking_v2/exercises/2-2-restore/README.md

 ```

-You have successfully backed up and restored configurations on your Cisco routers!
+The output above shows that the Loopback 101 interface is no longer present, you have successfully backed up and restored configurations on your Cisco routers!

 # Complete